 Pride of ownership is the number one reason why people yearn to own their home.
-It means you can paint the walls any color you desire, turn up the volume on your CD player, attach permanent fixtures and decorate your home according to your own taste.
+It means you can paint the walls any color you desire, turn your music up, attach permanent fixtures, and decorate your home according to your own taste.
 Home ownership gives you and your family a sense of stability and security.
 It's making an investment in your future.

 Capital Gain Exclusion

 As long as you have lived in your home for two of the past five years, you can exclude up to $250,000 for an individual or $500,000 for a married couple of profit from capital gains.
 You do not have to buy a replacement home or move up.
 There is no age restriction, and the "over-55" rule does not apply.
 You can exclude the above thresholds from taxes every 24 months, which means you could sell every two years and pocket your profit—subject to limitation—free from taxation.

 If you receive more profit than the allowable exclusion upon sale of your home, that profit will be considered a capital asset as long as you owned your home for more than one year.
 Capital assets receive preferential tax treatment.
 This means even if your profit exceeds the exclusion, the taxable portion will be much less than you might imagine.

 Mortgage Reduction Builds Equity

 Each month, part of your monthly payment is applied to the principal balance of your loan, which reduces your obligation.
 The way amortization works, the principal portion of your principal and interest payment increases slightly every month.
 It is lowest on your first payment and highest on your last payment.
 On average, each $100,000 of a mortgage will reduce in balance the first year by about $500 in principal, bringing that balance at the end of your first 12 months to $99,500.